 A timeline of selected discoveries in cryptography and blockchain technology.

-The third blockchain innovation was known as the era of “smart contracts,” embodied as a derivation of Ethereum (another kind of altcoin).
+Blockchain also gave rise to the era of “smart contracts,” embodied as a derivation of Ethereum (another kind of altcoin).
 Vitalik Buterin, the co-founder of Ethereum, was an initial contributor to the Bitcoin codebase.
 However, he soon became concerned with Bitcoin’s programming limitations.
 Unable to convince the Bitcoin community to modify the technology’s codebase, Buterin set out to build a separate platform known as “Ethereum.”

 The fourth major blockchain innovation (which is currently under development) is known as “proof-of-stake” (PoS).
-When Bitcoin was made available to the public as a digital currency, a key argument involved how to establish a transaction’s authenticity.
+When Bitcoin was made available to the public as a digital currency, a key debate centered on how to establish a transaction’s authenticity.
 To solve any authenticity problems, the Bitcoin community established that transactions would be secured by undertaking energy-intensive calculations to validate each block.
 These calculations, in turn, would form part of a bigger proof-of-work (PoW) problem—an exceedingly difficult mathematical puzzle that takes enormous amounts of computing energy—that must be solved in order to validate a transaction.
 Unsurprisingly, the PoW concept was besieged with energy and scalability concerns.
 In 2015, estimates suggested that a single Bitcoin transaction consumed the electricity required to power 1.57 American households each day.

 To overcome the incumbent energy-heavy models, a PoS model was formulated.
 It shared the same transaction validation objective but differed in approach.
 Instead of solving complex PoW puzzles, the PoS concept suggested that transactions be validated in proportion to respective altcoins’ holdings.
 In other words, a person (in technical jargon, a “miner”) who owns 5% of an altcoin could theoretically validate only 5% of the altcoin’s transactions.
 Thus, the PoS framework puts the onus on the stakeholder to maintain a stable network, disincentivizing malicious intent.
-Plus, since the PoS concept involves no computation-intensive calculations, it offers time and cost synergies.For now, Ethereum is tentatively scheduled to move from PoW to PoS by late 2020 or early 2021.
+Plus, since the PoS concept involves no computation-intensive calculations, it offers time and cost synergies.